BloomTech-Labs/human-rights-first-police-ds-a/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

-	1. Twitter API Connection - through tweepy - using HRF developer account.
+	1. Twitter API Connection - through tweepy - use HRF twitter developer account.
 		a.
 CONSUMER_KEY
 		b.
 CONSUMER_SECRET
 		c.
 ACCESS_KEY